1. Start by considering the quality of protein.

 4. Opt for traceable, real food ingredients.

-Like many packaged foods, protein powders can contain questionable fillers and other shady additives.
+Like many packaged foods, protein powders can contain questionable fillers and other additives.
 That’s why Modell advises taking a skeptical look at the ingredient list.
 “Look for simple and recognizable ingredients that are made up of real food,” she says.
 A traceable supply chain is always a plus—and at Ritual, it's our M.O.
 (You can take an x-ray look at how our protein is made and meet our suppliers here.)

 5. Avoid added sugars and artificial sweeteners.